Your prescription to a healthy, happy lifestyle.

 Your GP can refer you to the Social Prescribing program or you can get in touch yourself directly.

-A community link worker can then talk to you about your well being and put you in touch with community groups or services to help you achieve your goals.
+A well being coordinator can then talk to you about your well being and put you in touch with community groups or services to help you achieve your goals.